sohanrai09/new-blog/content/posts/robot-framework-3.md

 coverImage: "https://images.pexels.com/photos/924824/pexels-photo-924824.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2"
 ---

 In this blog post I'll be going through a Test Scenario which involves multiple Test Cases with some interesting checks.
 I will be covering only the new things I've added for this Test Scenario when compared to my earlier posts, which can be found [here](https://sohanrai09.github.io/new-blog/).
-TestSuite begins with validating the network status on a particular device, this involves checking protocols such as OSPG,BGP and Interface Status etc. After ensuring network is in steady state, a configuration change is executed and after the change network is validated again to ensure there has been no network impact.
+Test Suite begins with validating the network status on a particular device, this involves checking protocols such as OSPG,BGP and Interface Status etc. After ensuring network is in steady state, a configuration change is executed and after the change network is validated again to ensure there has been no network impact.

 ### Variables